khairulhasanmd/OpenBBTerminal/website/content/sdk/guides/intros/stocks/fundamental-analysis.md

 description: This guide introduces the Fundamental Analysis menu within the Stocks menu, briefly explains the features, and provides examples in context.
 ---

-The FA module provides programmatic access to the commands from within the OpenBB Terminal.
+The FA module provides programmatic access to the commands from within the Finance Analysis.
 To get the most out of these functions, we recommend obtaining API keys from:

 - AlphaVantage
 - EODHD (premium subscribers only)